quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ---
 title: Upgrade Guide
-desc: How to upgrade Quasar from older versions.
+desc: How to upgrade Quasar from older versions to the latest one.
 ---

 :::tip